DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/07-design-report-in-power-bi-desktop.md

 	*Focus mode zooms the visual to full page size.*

-13. Hover the cursor over different segments of the pie charts to reveal tooltips.
+13. Hover the cursor over different segments of the bar charts to reveal tooltips.

 14. To return to the report page, at the top-left, click **Back to Report**.